How to apply for Medicine A100

-See our Admissions Policies for details of how and when details of extenuating circumstances should be submitted.
+See our Admissions Policy for details of how and when details of extenuating circumstances should be submitted.

 No. You can only change a choice after the deadline if this is agreed by the receiving university.
 Keele will not agree to requests to swap UCAS choices from another institution to study Medicine after the UCAS deadline of 15 October.

-See our Admissions Policies for details of how and when request to defer can be submitted after a UCAS form has been submitted.
+See our Admissions Policy for details of how and when request to defer can be submitted after a UCAS form has been submitted.

 The University is committed to a programme of action to ensure that this policy is fully effective.
 To support the rights, responsibilities, dignity, health and wellbeing of staff and students through our commitment to equality and diversity.

-Roles & responsibilities (R&R) forms will be assessed in the context of the applicant's age.
+UCAS personal statements forms will be assessed in the context of the applicant's age and experience.
 We have greater expectations of the extent and depth of an applicant’s roles and responsibilities if you have had more opportunities to undertake these during a first degree or career.
 Expectations of school-leaver applicants are correspondingly lower.

-We deliberately exclude experiences that may depend on personal connections (workplace shadowing) or wealth (overseas travel) from gaining credit on the R+R form.
+We deliberately exclude experiences that may depend on personal connections (workplace shadowing) or wealth (overseas travel) from gaining credit in the personal statement.
 Commitments within community or faith groups will be given equal consideration to those within formal caring settings.
 We only ask for evidence of direct engagement with people to whom you have provided help, support or care.

 No. Transfers from other medical schools are not considered.
 We will not accept any applications from students who have previously commenced medical, dental or veterinary courses elsewhere (including in other countries), regardless of their grounds for failing to complete these courses.